 Ease of Install - Without the Base

-INstalling the EX without the base is fairly straightforward and an installation method it performed well in during testing.
+INstalling the EX without the base is pretty straightforward and an installation method it performed well during testing.

-While it didn't earn top marks it is better than average, and not challenging and uses the more straightforward American path with the seatbelt across the foot of the carrier.
+While it didn't earn top marks, it is better than average and not challenging and uses the more straightforward American path with the seatbelt across the carrier's foot.
 The process is quick and user-friendly.
 It feels relatively stable once installed.
-All of this makes the EZ a potential contender for a travel car seat or for use on public transportation by urbanites.
+All of this makes the EZ a potential contender for a travel car seat or use on public transportation by urbanites.

 Ease of Use

-The buckle is somewhat stiff but its the chest clip that is the real problem.
+The buckle is somewhat stiff, but the chest clip is the real problem.
 The design isn't hand-friendly and wasn't as simple as much of the competition.
 The buckle is the nesting style that can take more effort to assemble.

-The EZ has a uniquely shaped handle with a tringle shaped padded grip in the middle.
+The EZ has a uniquely shaped handle with a triangle-shaped padded grip in the middle.
 We appreciate the effort to increase the hold possibilities for comfort.
 The handle moves smoothly in three positions and doesn't rub the canopy in the upright position.

 Carrier and Base Connection

 Connecting the carrier to the base isn't hard, but it doesn't just fall into place like some of the competition.
 You have to use some force and apply pressure down to get the audible click.

 The EZ has user manual storage on the bottom of the carrier.
 It's nice to have the manual on the carrier if you are using it sans base, but it isn't really secure in its design, and we worry it will fall out or get damaged thanks to lack of protection.